-You will be under deep sedation anesthesia for the egg retrieval procedure, under the care of a MD anesthesiologist.
+You will be under deep sedation anesthesia for the egg retrieval procedure, under the care of an MD anesthesiologist.
 The anesthesiologist will keep you asleep for the procedure.
 You will be given instructions as to when we need you to arrive at the clinic and how to prepare for the case.

-The retrieval itself utilizes the same vaginal probe ultrasound that was used during the monitoring phase of treatment, but with a guide attached to it.
+The retrieval itself utilizes the same vaginal probe ultrasound that was used during the monitoring phase of treatment but with a guide attached to it.
 That guide allows a needle to be passed through the back of the vagina and into the ovary under direct visualization.
-The needle itself allows both the contents of the follicle to be aspirated, and then media to be pushed back into the follicle to ‘rinse it out’.
+The needle itself allows both the contents of the follicle to be aspirated and then media to be pushed back into the follicle to ‘rinse it out’.
 Then the fluid is passed to the embryologist in order to look for the egg.
 They are very visible within the fluid from the follicle, and they can be separated and placed into culture media.

-This step also utilizes the IVF Witness RFID tagging system which allows us to allocate your name to the tag that has been placed on the dish for chain of custody monitoring of the identity of all samples.
+This step also utilizes the IVF Witness RFID tagging system which allows us to allocate your name to the tag that has been placed on the dish for chain-of-custody monitoring of the identity of all samples.
 This ensures that the right eggs, sperm, and embryos are used for every procedure we do.

 The insemination procedure is carried out during the afternoon – timed to take place 6-8 hours after the scheduled retrieval start time.
-There are two different methods that can be used to inseminate the eggs, and the decision of which to use is dependant on the quality of the semen sample and also the couple’s history.
-For the most part we will have made the decision prior to the cycle as to which method we will be using, either conventional IVF when the sperm is simply added to the dish with the eggs, or Intra Cytoplasmic Sperm Injection (ICSI) where individual sperm are injected into each egg.
+There are two different methods that can be used to inseminate the eggs, and the decision of which to use is dependent on the quality of the semen sample and also the couple’s history.
+For the most part, we will have made the decision prior to the cycle as to which method we will be using, either conventional IVF when the sperm is simply added to the dish with the eggs, or Intra Cytoplasmic Sperm Injection (ICSI) where individual sperm are injected into each egg.

 The morning after the egg retrieval (Day 1) is when we check the eggs to see which ones have fertilized, and you will be given a call that morning to update you about the status.
 After this point the embryos are left in the incubator, evaluated at specific times and moved into fresh culture media as their developmental requirements change.